 - you meet residence rules

 - you meet the income and assets tests.

-You also need to meet rules for one of these situations:
+You also need to be one of the following:

-- You’re sick or injured and are unable to do your usual work or study for a short time.
+- you’re sick or injured and can’t do your usual work or study for a short time.

-If you’re unemployed, or you’re not in full time work, you may get JobSeeker Payment.
-This can include if you’re doing part time or casual work.
+- you’re not in full time work, for example you’re doing part time or casual work

-If you get JobSeeker Payment and you earn income over a certain amount, it will affect how much you get.
+If you earn income over a certain amount, it will affect how much JobSeeker Payment you can get.
 Read more about income tests.